-When people (or whoever) in the distant future will write the history of primitive civilization of the beginning of the XXI century, the best way to reconstruct the lost culture will be the archeology.
+When people in the distant future, say 100 thousand years, will write the history of the primitive civilization of the beginning of the 21st century, the best way to reconstruct the lost culture will be archeology.
 The fate of the Alexandrian library has demonstrated what awaits our archives and museums…

 Our bones are most likely not to remain intact.
 Fossilization is an extremely rare phenomenon, especially in the world of land animals.
 But since we are already 7 billion, something will surely remain behind…